MasoniteFramework/docs/the-craft-command/introduction.md

 ## Introduction

-The craft command tool is a powerful developer tool that lets you quickly scaffold your project with models, controllers, views, commands, providers, etc. which will condense nearly everything down to it’s simplest form via the craft namespace.
+The craft command tool is a powerful developer tool that lets you quickly scaffold your project with models, controllers, views, commands, providers, etc. which will condense nearly everything down to its simplest form via the craft namespace.
 No more redundancy in your development time creating boilerplate code.
 Masonite condenses all common development tasks into a single namespace.

 For example, In Django you may need to do something like: